The ANEM project co-financing database allows searching by organizations that have received funding through competitions.

 The Association of Independent Electronic Media (ANEM) has published a database with the results of all completed competitions during 2025 for project co-financing of media content, along with a list of organizations that were awarded based on the competitions, which is searchable by project applicants.

-The database was created based on the published decisions on the allocation of funds, which were published on the Unified Information System (JIS) platform of the Ministry of Information and Telecommunications.
+The database was created based on published decisions on the allocation of funds announced on the Unified Information System (JIS) platform of the Ministry of Information and Telecommunications.

-Currently, the database contains 1,755 projects and 654 organizations that have been co-financed by the Ministry, the Autonomous Province of Vojvodina, and local self-governments this year.
+Currently, the database contains 1,763 projects and 655 organizations that have been co-financed by the Ministry, the Autonomous Province of Vojvodina, and local governments this year.

-The database will be updated once the competitions in eight additional local self-governments are completed.
-Among them are Bujanovac, Čačak, Vrbas, Preševo, Sjenica, Gadžin Han, Lazarevac, where the competition was canceled and a new one has not been announced, and Surdulica, which has not yet announced a competition for 2025.
+The database will be updated once the competitions in eight more local governments are completed.
+Among them are Bujanovac, Čačak, Vrbas, Preševo, Sjenica, Gadžin Han, Lazarevac, where the previous competition was canceled and no new one has been announced, and Surdulica, which has not yet announced a competition for 2025.

-The database is sorted in alphabetical order by the names of the project applicants, and searches can be conducted using filters by their names.
+The database is sorted in alphabetical order by the names of project applicants, and searches can be conducted using filters based on their names.

-The entire database is available online at THIS LINK.
+The complete database is available online at THIS LINK.

-As a reminder, media and journalism associations (ANEM, UNS, NUNS, Lokal Pres, and the Association of Media) sent an official letter to the Ministry of Information and Telecommunications in August this year, proposing changes to the process of co-financing media content projects.
-Among other things, they requested that a database of media projects be established within the JIS, which would be searchable by publishers and media at the national, provincial, and local levels to ensure easier access and greater transparency of the processes at all levels of government, as well as insights into the database of all supported projects through project co-financing.
-No response has yet been received from the Ministry.
+As a reminder, media and journalism associations (ANEM, UNS, NUNS, Lokal Pres, and the Association of Media) submitted an official letter to the Ministry of Information and Telecommunications in August of this year, proposing changes to the process of project co-financing of media content.
+Among other things, they requested the establishment of a database of media projects within the JIS, which would be searchable by publishers and media at the national, provincial, and local levels, in order to enhance accessibility and transparency of the process at all levels of government and to provide insight into the database of all supported projects through project co-financing.
+The Ministry has not yet responded.